MariiaSamsonova/MiniRPGLite3000.1/README.md

 ![image](https://user-images.githubusercontent.com/82842339/208246440-ac325a8e-3a12-4e21-bf26-f69e97360494.png)

 The project was tested with alfa and betta testing.
-And with Unit tests(in the file "UTest")
+(And with Unit tests)